block-commons/block-commons/content/post/youth-booster-credits/index.md

 As a lower-security "more fun" version of a system, it would be more likely to break, which can often be instructive for people who are watching and maintain higher stakes versions of similar systems.

-Defining "the ecosystem" more broadly, to include people who are interested or might like to get involved but lack the means, if a small part of the blockchain ecosystem can be founded on the principle of giving them free starter credits that sounds great to me.
+Defining "the ecosystem" more broadly, to include people who are interested or might like to get involved but lack the means - if a small corner of the blockchain universe can be founded on the principle of giving them free starter credits that sounds great to me.
 Potentially hugely beneficial if it pans out, more likely a damp but instructive failure.

 ### How much will Youth Booster Credits cost?